ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   [`r pkg("PowerTOST", priority = "core")`](#PowerTOST).

 -   `r pkg("PowerUpR")` Includes tools to calculate statistical power, minimum detectable effect size (MDES), MDES difference (MDESD), and minimum required sample size for various multilevel randomized experiments with continuous outcomes.
 Some of the functions can assist with planning two- and three-level cluster-randomized trials (CRTs) sensitive to multilevel moderation and mediation (2-1-1, 2-2-1, and 3-2-1).

--   `r pkg("presize")` Bland (2009) recommended to base
-    study sizes on the width of the confidence interval rather the power of a statistical test.
+-   `r pkg("presize")` Bland (2009) recommended to base study sizes on the width of the confidence interval rather the power of a statistical test.
 The goal of 'presize' is to provide functions for such precision based sample size calculations.
 For a given sample size, the functions will return the precision (width of the confidence interval), and vice versa.

--   `r pkg("pwr", priority = "core")` has power analysis
-    functions along the lines of Cohen (1988).
+-   `r pkg("pwr", priority = "core")` Power calculations along the lines of Cohen (1988) using in particular the same notations for effect sizes.
+Examples from the book are given.

 -   `r pkg("samplesize")` computes sample size for Student's t-test with equal and nonequal variances and for the Wilcoxon-Mann-Whitney test for categorical data with and without ties.

 -   `r pkg("ssanv")` is a set of functions to calculate sample size for two-sample difference in means tests.
 Does adjustments for either nonadherence or variability that comes from using data to estimate parameters.

--   `r pkg("ThreeArmedTrials")` Design and analyze
-    three-arm non-inferiority or superiority trials which follow a gold-standard design, i.e. trials with an experimental treatment, an active, and a placebo control.

--   `r pkg("TrialSize", priority = "core")` This package has
-    more than 80 functions from the book *Sample Size Calculations in Clinical Research* by Chow et al. (2007) <[doi:10.1201/9781584889830](https://doi.org/10.1201/9781584889830)>.
+-   `r pkg("TrialSize", priority = "core")` This package has more than 80 functions from the book *Sample Size Calculations in Clinical Research* by Chow et al. (2007) <[doi:10.1201/9781584889830](https://doi.org/10.1201/9781584889830)>.

 #### *Simulation*